Cedar Creek, Texas: Education

+The Hopewell School opened during the 1921-22 school year.
+It was built to serve African American students during racial segregation in the United States.
+It closed in the late 1950s and students were sent to Bastrop.

 Cedar Creek schools are within the Bastrop Independent School District (BISD), which serves other communities throughout Bastrop County.
 Students in the Cedar Creek area attend Cedar Creek Elementary School, Cedar Creek Intermediate School, Cedar Creek Middle School, and Cedar Creek High School.